11 Distinct Careers for Music Lovers

 Writer/Journalist – Music Scene

 The music industry relies on performers.
-Singing trios just starting out.
+Singing trios just starting.
 Grizzled rock band guitarists.
 Concert pianists.
 Soloists and ensembles.

-But if following your musical muse is your destiny, Monster.ca wishes you a harmonious career!
+But if following your musical muse is your destiny, Monster.ca wishes you a musical career!